 |Duration of Exam||

-Type of Question in KIITEE 2020: the KIITEE entrance question will be the MCQs type question having 4 option of each question
+Type of Question in KIITEE 2021: the KIITEE entrance question will be the MCQs type question having 4 option for each question

 - Every correct answer carries 4 marks.